You want smart political talk without the meltdowns?

 What this is exposing here at a very high level is that they used the ruse of national security to spy on a political opponent.

-Maybe they use the cover of surveillance of foreign states, but they really, by unmasking the names of Trump people and transition people and the president-elect and candidate himself Trump, they're using national security as an excuse to go in there and spy on an entire opposition party campaign.
+Why, to delegitimize the incoming president, number one, maybe they use the cover of surveillance of foreign states, but they really, by unmasking the names of Trump people and transition people and the president-elect and candidate himself, Trump, they're using national security as an excuse to go in there and spy on an entire opposition party campaign.

-Now, this is beyond anything that you'll ever gonna hear, probably in your lifetime.
+Now, this is beyond anything that you'll ever hear probably in your lifetime.

 That is about as abusive a government intrusion as you'll ever find.